alexliap/todo-tui/README.md

 ## Status

 Early scaffolding.
-Screen navigation and a project-creation popup are in place; persistence and the per-project todo view are not yet implemented.
+Screen navigation, a project-creation popup, and persisted settings are in place; the per-project todo view and opening an existing project are not yet implemented.

 ## Run